anshulguleria/difftool/README.md

 Diff tool
 ===

-This tool uses mergely as its base diff manager and uses `index.html` file present in `diffui` folder to show the diff between the two provided files.
+This tool uses mergely as its base diff manager and uses `index.html` file present in `diffoutp` folder to show the diff between the two provided files.

 #Run